xtanaa001/academic-kickstart/content/research/research.md

   icon = "subscript"
   icon_pack = "fas"
   name = "Algorithms"
-  description = "I develop algorithms for the optimization of networked systems, with particular emphasis on online algorithms and distributed algorithms."
+  description = "I develop online and distributed algorithms for the optimization of networked systems."

 # for efficient decision making in the face of dynamics and uncertain future information